abarax/abarax.github.com/content/blog-update-clojure.md

 Tags: programming, clojure

 No, the blog is not dead!
 I have just been really busy.
-This post is mostly an update on what I have been up to, as well as a little bit about some Clojure.
+This post is mostly an update on what I have been up to.

 So what have I been up to?
 Well, apart from all the regular duties a life entails, it's three things: